Learn about virtual reality and 360 video in Knight Center’s free online course: Intro to Immersive Journalism

 Immersive journalism, based on virtual reality and 360 video, has been used around the world as a new narrative format that allows reporters to tell stories and, at the same time, bring the audience to the places they want to show, as never before.
 It's a skill that is in demand within news organizations that have experimented or want to start experimenting with the new tool that allows for immersive storytelling.

+The new course starts on March 6 and ends on April 9, 2017.
 In just five weeks, you will learn how to prepare your first virtual reality and 360 video production.
-Click here to register now for this free online course.

 The MOOC's five modules will look at the evolution of virtual reality and its use in journalism, different VR experiences and consumption formats, immersive projects currently being produced for journalism, as well as production hardware and software.